-The Board believes that the interests of all stakeholders are best served if its composition includes a blend of experience and tenure among Directors.
+During the Year, the Board maintained its policy of not setting express tenure limits for Non-Executive Directors.
+Rather, the Board believed that the interests of all stakeholders are best served if its composition includes a blend of experience and tenure among Directors.
 This is particularly the case with Brambles due to its geographic spread and its complex business models.
+The Board does, however, assess the independence of each Non-Executive Director who continues to serve on the Board beyond a term of 10 years.

-Stephen Johns has served as a Director for 12 years, having commenced on 1 August 2004, and as Chairman of the Board since 1 October 2014.
+Stephen Johns has served as a Director for 14 years, having commenced on 1 August 2004, and as Chairman of the Board since 1 October 2014.
 The Board is of the view that throughout his tenure Mr Johns has made a significant contribution to the general work of the Board, during his tenure as Chairman of the Audit Committee, as a member and then as Chairman of the Nominations Committee, as a member of the Remuneration Committee and as Chairman of the Board.
 The Board believes that his deep knowledge of the Group's businesses, his broad international business experience and public company director skills will continue to add value to the Board, particularly in his role as Chairman.

 The Board considers that Mr Johns has always maintained absolute independence as a Non-Executive Director and as Chairman of Brambles and that he has not formed associations with the Group's management or businesses that might compromise his ability to exercise independent judgment or to act in the best interest of the Group as a whole.
+The Board also notes that on 21 August 2017, Mr Johns announced his intention to step down as Chairman and a Non-Executive Director at the end of his current term, which expires at the 2020 AGM.
 The Board does not believe, therefore, that Mr Johns' length of service on the Board will materially interfere with his ability to exercise independent judgment or to act in the best interests of the Group.